 The men dig their foxholes in the yard of an abandoned pagoda.
-There are two monks there, who seem basically OK with the arrangement.
+There are two monks there, who seem basically okay with the arrangement.

-Kiowa isn't OK with it, though, saying that you shouldn't mess with churches.
+Kiowa isn't okay with it, though, saying that you shouldn't mess with churches.

 They stay there for a couple of days, and the monks especially take a shine to Henry Dobbins.
 They call him "soldier Jesus" and help him clean his machine gun.